 Facts About Iceland

-Iceland is fast becoming one of Europe’s more popular travel destinations.
-Located in the North Atlantic this large mountainous island is one of the most volcanically active countries in the world; Hekla, in the south, has erupted around sixteen times.
+Iceland is fast becoming one of Europe’s most popular travel destinations.
+Located in the North Atlantic this mountainous island is one of the most volcanically active countries in the world which contributes to the many natural phenomena you can’t experience anywhere else.

-For those after a relaxing trip, Iceland has numerous outdoor swimming pools which are heated naturally by thermal hot springs.
-Some locations also offer saunas, solariums and Jacuzzis.
-There is plenty to see off the beaten track with some of the most memorable and fantastic sights Iceland has to offer slightly further a field.
-Many excursions are offered by tour companies to explore and admire the country’s unspoilt and natural wonders.
+For those looking for a relaxing trip, Iceland has numerous outdoor swimming pools which are heated naturally by thermal hot springs.
+Some locations also offer saunas, solariums, and Jacuzzis.
+There is plenty to see off the beaten track with some of the most memorable and fantastic sights Iceland has to offer slightly further afield.
+Many excursions are offered by tour companies to explore and admire the country’s unspoiled and natural wonders.

 - Time Zone GMT +0